-(6) Retirement under the 2004 and 2014 Plans is defined as attaining age 60 and five or more years of service with the Company.
+- (6) Retirement under the 2004 and 2014 Plans is defined as attaining age 60 and five or more years of service with the Company. - (7) Is included in the severance benefit.

-PROPOSAL FOR AN ADVISORY VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL FOR AN ADVISORY VOTE ON EXECUTIVE COMPENSATION (THE "SAY ON PAY" VOTE)

-The Dodd-Frank Wall Street Reform and Consumer Protection Act requires the binding, advisory basis, on the compensation of our NEOs as set forth in this Proxy Statement in accordance with the compensation disclosure rules of the programs are to attract and retain key executives critical to us; to align the interests of our Management with those of our shareholders; to integrate compensation with our business plans; and to reward for both business and individual performance, whereby a substantial portion of each executive officer's believes the compensation of the NEOs outlined in the Proxy Statement is intend to carefully consider the results of the voting on this proposal when making future decisions regarding executive compensation, the vote is not
+The Dodd-Frank Wall Street Reform and Consumer Protection Act requires the Board to provide our shareholders with the opportunity to vote, on a non-binding, advisory basis, on the compensation of our NEOs as set forth in this Proxy Statement in accordance with the compensation disclosure rules of the SEC.
+This proposal is also referred to as the "Say on Pay" vote.
+At the 2011 Annual Meeting, the shareholders determined that the Say on Pay vote would be held annually.

+As described in the "Compensation Discussion and Analysis" section of this Proxy Statement, the primary objectives of our executive compensation programs are to attract and retain key executives critical to us; to align the interests of our Management with those of our shareholders; to integrate compensation with our business plans; and to reward for both business and individual performance, whereby a substantial portion of each executive officer's total compensation potential is a function of performance incentives.
+The Board believes the compensation of the NEOs outlined in the Proxy Statement is appropriate based upon the performance of the Company.

+While the Board of Directors and especially the Human Resources Committee intend to carefully consider the results of the voting on this proposal when making future decisions regarding executive compensation, the vote is not binding on the Company or the Board and is advisory in nature.